Nonoreve/OpenGLScene/README.md

 Installation :
 * Execute `cmake` with your target platform build
 * For windows set the target directory as build.
+Configure /bin.
 Warning due to some strange git or windows stuff, the encoding changes when pulling and need to be set to UNIX (LF) mode.
 * For linux you can let the default target.
 WARNING some linux dependencies in `CMakeLists.txt` have been changed from /usr to /usr/lib/x86_64-linux-gnu to work on my computer.
 May need to be changed.
 * Compile with `make` command for the ressources to be generated at the right place.